gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 ```

 >**Note:**
-If you wish to test your app with different PHP versions and [database management systems](../ee/ci/services/README.html), you can define different `image` and `services` keywords for each test job.
+If you wish to test your app with different PHP versions and [database management systems](../ee/ci/services/README.md), you can define different `image` and `services` keywords for each test job.

 #### Variables

-GitLab CI allows us to use [environment variables](../ce/ci/yaml/#variables) in our jobs.
+GitLab CI/CD allows us to use [environment variables](../ce/ci/yaml/#variables) in our jobs.
-We defined MySQL as our database management system, which comes with a superuser root, created by default.
+We defined MySQL as our database management system, which comes with a superuser root created by default.

-So we just should adjust the configuration of MySQL instance by defining `MYSQL_DATABASE` variable as our database name and `MYSQL_ROOT_PASSWORD` variable as the password of `root`.
+So we should adjust the configuration of MySQL instance by defining `MYSQL_DATABASE` variable as our database name and `MYSQL_ROOT_PASSWORD` variable as the password of `root`.
 Find out more about MySQL variables at the [official MySQL Docker Image](https://hub.docker.com/r/_/mysql/).

-Also set the variables `DB_HOST` to `mysql` and `DB_USERNAME` to `root`, which are the Laravel specific variables.
+Also set the variables `DB_HOST` to `mysql` and `DB_USERNAME` to `root`, which are Laravel specific variables.
-We define `DB_HOST` as `mysql` instead of `127.0.0.1`, as we use MySQL Docker image as a service which [is linked to the main Docker image](../ce/ci/docker/using_docker_images.html/#how-services-are-linked-to-the-build).
+We define `DB_HOST` as `mysql` instead of `127.0.0.1`, as we use MySQL Docker image as a service which [is linked to the main Docker image](../ce/ci/docker/using_docker_images.md/#how-services-are-linked-to-the-build).

 ```yaml
 ...